steppp/YAEOS/DOCS_DESIGN_CHOICES.md

 ### Time management

 YAEOS can keep track of wallclock, user and kernel times for each process.
-The wallclock time is the time passed between now and process creation time.
+The wallclock time is the time passed from the process' creation time.
 The usertime is the time spent in user mode by process.
 The kerneltime is the time spent in kernel mode
 (while managing interrupts, syscalls and traps) by process.
+Note: the time spent by a higher level handler, if defined, is collected as usertime of the process that specified that handler.

 Calculating the wallclock time is done by simply considering the difference between now and the process start time .

-The user time is calculated subtracting the last time process has started in user mode and the time process has stopped.
+The user time is calculated subtracting the last time process has started in user mode and the time process has stopped and the control passed to the kernel code.

-The kernel time is calculated subtracting the last time the process has stopped and the current time.
-That's the time passed by process in the last (current) switch context to kernel mode.
-Then time yet calculated is accounted to the current process' total kernel time.
+The kernel time is calculated subtracting the last time the process has stopped from the time that a kernel routine has done its job and control is about to pass to a process.
+That's the time spent by the kernel to service the process with interrupt, syscall or exception handling.

-The times when the last context switch happened can be found in the oldarea of the respective trap raised oldarea (e.g. if a tlb trap is raised the tlb oldarea is used for obtaining process' stop TOD).
+The times when the last context switch happened can be found in the appropriate oldarea (e.g. if a tlb trap is raised the tlb oldarea is used for obtaining process' stop TOD).

-Since there are not hardware support for handling time when switching context from kernel to user mode, the time count is approximate.
-The same problem is presented when updating the system tick timer.
-Because both procedures are to do when context switching, we choose to give priority to tick updating.
-So system firstly account times and then updats tick times.

 ### SYS6: Get times